browserengineering/book/book/invalidation.md

             # ...
 ```

-When we create a new `DocumentLayout`, we throw away all of the old
+By creating a new `DocumentLayout`, we ignore all of the old layout
-layout information and start from scratch.
-We are
+information and start from scratch; we are essentially *invalidating*
-essentially *invalidating* all of the tree on every layout.
-The first
-optimization to pursue is not rebuiding the tree if nothing changed.
+the whole tree.
+So our first optimization has to avoid doing that,
+reusing as many layout objects as possible.
+That both saves time
+allocating memory and makes the caching-and-invalidation approach
+possible by keeping around the old layout information.

 But before jumping right to coding, let's review how layout objects
 are created.
 Search your browser code for `Layout`, which all layout